cabforum/smime/SBR.md

 If a digital signature is to be used as evidence, the CA MUST have the Applicant digitally sign the Certificate Request using a valid personal Certificate that was issued under one of the following adopted standards: eIDAS Qualified Certificates validated according to ETSI TS 119 172-4, IGTF, Adobe Signing Certificate issued under the AATL or CDS program, the Kantara identity assurance framework at level 2, NIST SP 800-63 at level 2, or the FBCA CP at Basic or higher assurance.

-The CA SHOULD consider requirements to avoid issuance of a consecutive certificates that are issued based on a preceding certificate, where the original verification of the certificate Subject may have been conducted in the distant past.
+The CA SHOULD consider requirements to avoid issuance of a consecutive Certificates that are issued based on a preceding Certificate, where the original verification of the Subject may have been conducted in the distant past.

 4.	**From Enterprise RA records**

-In the case of Sponsor-validation certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
+In the case of `Sponsor-validation` Certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
 The Enterprise RA MUST maintain records to satisfy the requirements of [Section 1.3.2](#132-registration-authorities) and [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca)

 1. **From authorized reference sources as supplementary evidence**